Skip to main content

 Example clinical scenario

-A couple attend their routine anomaly scan, having previously declined combined screening in the first trimester.
-There are several fetal anomalies detected during this scan, and the couple are referred to fetal medicine.
-At this appointment, it is confirmed that the fetus has a ‘strawberry-shaped’ cranium, choroid plexus cysts, an exomphalos and overlapping fingers.
-A diagnosis of trisomy 18 (Edwards syndrome) is suspected.
+A pregnant woman attends for the 20-week screening scan appointment, having previously declined first trimester combined screening.
+The sonographer identifies several fetal anomalies and the couple are referred to a fetal medicine specialist.
+The specialist confirms that the fetus has a ‘strawberry-shaped’ cranium, choroid plexus cysts, exomphalos and overlapping fingers.
+A provisional diagnosis of trisomy 18 (Edwards syndrome) is given.

 When to consider genomic testing